 ?>

-So the example would be like the following.
+So, the example would be as follows.

 <?php